cartesi/rollups-node/README.md

 ## Running

-We recommend application developers use [Sunodo][sunodo-docs] to run the Node.
+We recommend application developers to use [Sunodo][sunodo-docs] to run the Node.
 Advanced developers who want to modify the Node may check the [development](#development) section.

 [sunodo-docs]: https://docs.sunodo.io/

 ### Configuration

-The Rollups Node should be configured exclusively with environment variables, which are described at [Node Configuration](docs/config.md) page.
+The Node should be configured exclusively with environment variables, which are described at [Node Configuration](docs/config.md) page.

 ## Dependencies

-The Cartesi Rollups Node depends on the following Cartesi components:
+The Node depends on the following Cartesi components:

 | Component | Version |
 |---|---|